Kindergarten Handbook 2018-19

 Kindergarten students will check out books from the school library on a weekly basis.
 We ask that you put these books in a safe place, read them with your child, and return them as soon as you are finished with them.
 Each teacher will have a library return basket in their classroom.

 Students will go to an exciting new special called “Maker Space.”
-This special will focus on using STEM (Science, Technology, Engineering, and Math) experiences.
+This special will focus on using STEAM (Science, Technology, Engineering, Art, and Math) experiences.
 We are excited to bring a new kind of learning to Washington!

 This is a friendly reminder to assist your Kindergartner in dressing appropriately for cold weather.
 Unless the temperature is below 0 degrees or raining, children will wait outside before school AND have outside recess.
 Minnesota mornings can be cold!
 Coats, mittens, hats, snow pants, and boots are necessary as the weather gets colder.
 Kindergarten kids often don’t know what clothing to pack on their own and may need assistance.
 If you need financial assistance for these items, please contact your child’s teacher or the school social worker.